from Galway, Ireland

 Compositions

-Scores and Parts for all works is available upon request
+Scores and Parts for all works are available upon request

 2015